up/air/README.md

 ### Step 3 - Select the breakpoints for any number of display resolutions, and the appropriate file suffixes.

-There are many differents screen-widths and so no general recommendations for breakpoints.
+There are many differents screen-widths
+(see [list of cellphone screens](http://cartoonized.net/cellphone-screen-resolution.php)) and so no general recommendations for breakpoints.
 Here are some of the major:

 	1440px /* Popular Laptop size, fullscreen 15" MacBook Pro */
 	1030px /* iPad landscape */